Prologue: It Takes a Thief…

-A few days passed.
+Three days passed.
 Both sides went about their preparations.
 On Gerard's end, he turned over Adora's Tear to their high priest, who contacted their headquarters outside of The Empire.
-It was inspected and happily confirmed to be the genuine article.
+It was inspected and confirmed to be the genuine article.
 They then whisked it off to their main temple, where it joined the others.
-After that, they hired a service outside of their church to perform a background check on Athena Whitwick.
-While they were excellent inspectors, they were not enough to best Cassidy's cover story.
+After that, they hired a service outside of their church to inspect Athena Whitwick.
+While they were excellent inspectors, they couldn't best Cassidy's cover story.
 Gerard contacted Cassidy with complete ease after that and they made a deal to meet at Acquiro's very own Maleperduis, where Cassidy set the stage.
 It was at this bar where everything would converge.

-A lively atmosphere was the first thing to welcome all patrons.
+A lively atmosphere welcomed all patrons.
 Chatter of all sorts roared from the sea of people who roamed the cozy space.
-Some huddled around the bar counter, where an attractive male bartender entertained with a flashy stunt.
+Some huddled around the bar counter, where an attractive male bartender entertained with flashy stunts.
 Others were seated in front of one of the televisions mounted on the wall, watching Tennis – which was a highly respected sport in The Empire – on a sport's channel while tearing into a large pepperoni pizza that was brought to them by women in sleek black dresses.
 And that was just the first floor alone.

 Gerard took everything in with a bit of delight.
-However, his admiration was cut short by an unfamiliar voice who asked, "Are you Gerard Turner?"
+However, his admiration was cut short by an unfamiliar voice.
+"Are you Gerard Turner?"

 The first thought which passed through Gerard's mind was that of who was he and why was he asking.
 Of course, the only way to answer that was to answer him first.

 "Yes I am.
 And you are?"